sanjeevai/Investigate_a_dataset/README.md

 This data set is from the [list](https://docs.google.com/document/d/e/2PACX-1vTlVmknRRnfy_4eTrjw5hYGaiQim5ctr9naaRd4V9du2B5bxpd8FEH3KtDgp8qVekw7Cj1GLk1IXdZi/pub?embedded=True) of curated data sets provided by Udacity for this project.

-It contains information about 10,000 movies collected from The Movie Database(TMDb).

 I posed some questions in the starting of the project and then addressed those questions in my analysis.

 I used Pandas, NumPy and matplotlib to generate statistical conclusion throughout my project.